-- is a rare, unique, representative or early example of a style, type, expression, material or construction method; - when it displays a high degree of craftsmanship or artistic value; or - when it displays a high degree of technical or scientific achievement.
+1. The property has design value or physical value because it, i. is a rare, unique, representative or early example of a style, type, expression, material or construction method, ii. displays a high degree of craftsmanship or artistic merit, or iii. demonstrates a high degree of technical or scientific achievement.